twittercounter/development-method/stories.md

 #### Scheduling stories (putting them into the backlog) <a name="schedulingstories"></a>####
 The scrum-master, having consulted with the product owner, will put all stories for the coming sprint in the backlog on friday.
 Only the scrum-master or product owner is allowed to schedule stories.
+Never start on a story that wasn't discussed and that isn't part of the current sprint.

 Stories will not be scheduled for the current sprint, during a sprint.
 In other words, the current sprint won't be broken unless absolutely necesarry and approved by the product owner.